A complete guide to Cambridge IGCSE Geography

 5. Use past papers as a diagnostic, not just practice

 Mark your past papers honestly against the mark scheme.
-Write down which assessment objective you are weakest on (AO1 knowledge, AO2 understanding, AO3 application, AO4 skills).
-Target the weakest two before doing another paper.
+Write down which assessment objective you are weakest on (AO1 knowledge with understanding, AO2 skills and analysis, AO3 judgement and decision-making).
+Target the weakest one before doing another paper.